-Ethics & International Affairs, the journal of the Carnegie Council, seeks a volunteer intern for the spring 2019 semester.
+Ethics & International Affairs, the journal of the Carnegie Council, seeks a volunteer intern for the spring semester.
 The goal of the journal is to integrate rigorous thinking about principles of ethics and justice into discussions of the practical policy dilemmas that frequently arise in global politics.
-Some of the journal’s most common topics include the ethics of war, the responsibility to protect, immigration and refugee issues, climate change, human rights, and sustainable development.
+Some topics that the journal commonly publishes on include the ethics of war, the responsibility to protect, international migration, climate change, human rights, and emerging technology.

-The internship is an excellent opportunity to receive training and develop broadly applicable skills for a future career in foreign policy, academia, or the publishing industry.
+The internship is an excellent opportunity to receive training and develop broadly applicable skills for a future in academia, the nonprofit sector, or the publishing industry.

 - Reading and critically assessing manuscript submissions

 - Record-keeping and administrative tasks

 - Drafting and editing various blog posts and manuscripts for publication

 - Occasionally providing staff support at Carnegie Council events